Law of India

 The Constitution of India is the longest written constitution for a country, containing 470 articles, 12 schedules, 105 amendments and 117,369 words.

-The legal system of India consists of civil law, common law, customary law, religious law and corporate law within the legal framework inherited from the colonial era and various legislation first introduced by the British are still in effect in modified forms today.
-Since the drafting of the Indian Constitution, Indian laws also adhere to the United Nations guidelines on human rights law and the environmental law.
+India's legal system comprises civil law, common law, customary law, religious law, and corporate law, within a legal framework inherited from the colonial era; many British-introduced laws remain in effect in modified forms.
+Since the drafting of the Indian Constitution, Indian laws have also adhered to international human rights instruments.

 Personal law is fairly complex, with each religion adhering to its own specific laws.
-In most states, registering of marriages and divorces is not compulsory.
-Separate laws govern Hindus including Sikhs, Jains and Buddhist, Muslims, Christians, Parsis, and followers of other religions.
-The exception to this rule is in the state of Goa, where a uniform civil code is in place, in which all religions have a common law regarding marriages, divorces, and adoption.
-On February 7, 2024, the Indian state of Uttarakhand also incorporated a uniform civil code.
-In the first major reformist judgment for the 2010s, the Supreme Court of India banned the Islamic practice of "Triple Talaq" (a husband divorcing his wife by pronouncing the word "Talaq" thrice).
-The landmark Supreme Court of India judgment was welcomed by women's rights activists across India.
+In most states, registering marriages and divorces is not compulsory.
+Separate laws govern Hindus (the legal definition includes Sikhs, Jains, and Buddhists), Muslims, Christians, Parsis, and, in some instances, inter-religious interactions; for example, the Special Marriage Act, 1954.
+Until 2024, Goa was an exception, where a uniform civil code applied, with all religions sharing common laws on marriages, divorces, succession, and adoption.
+In 2024, Uttarakhand became the first state to implement a uniform civil code, followed by Gujarat, Assam, and Madhya Pradesh in 2026.

+On February 7, 2024, the Indian state of Uttarakhand incorporated a uniform civil code.
+In the first major reformist judgment of the 2010s, the Supreme Court of India banned the Islamic practice of "Triple Talaq" (a husband divorcing his wife by pronouncing the word "Talaq" thrice).
+Women's rights activists welcomed the landmark judgment.

-As of August 2024, there are about 891 Central laws as per the online repository hosted by the Legislative Department, Ministry of Law and Justice, Government of India.
-Further, there are many State laws for each state, which can also be accessed from the same repository.
+There are about 860 Central laws as per the online repository published by the Legislative Department, Ministry of Law and Justice, Government of India as of May 2026.
+The government has established IndiaCode as a repository of Indian laws at the central and state levels.
+However, the database is not comprehensive, and many state laws are missing.